google/brain-tokyo-workshop/WANNRelease/WANNTool/README.md

 render_mode = True
 ```

-# how to fine-tune weights of an existing wann
+# how to fine-tune weights of an existing WANN

 Below is an example of finetuning a WANN for cartpole swingup.
 The WANN for this environment is located in `champtions/swing.out` and this file is produced by WANN search from the main project repo.